- 1-Understanding Meditation in Martial Arts

 Meditation in martial arts, including Tae Kwon Do, is more than a relaxation technique.
 It is a mental discipline that cultivates focus, clarity, and self-awareness.
 Practitioners use meditation to quiet the mind, control emotions, and maintain composure in high-pressure situations.

-Champions Martial Arts Plainview / champions martial arts plainview
+Giordano's ATA Martial Arts / giordano's ata martial arts

 1.1 Historical Perspective